-Step 3: The EDI business document is next run through validation software to ensure that it is structurally accurate based upon the agreed-upon EDI standards currently in place.
+Step 3: The EDI business document is next run through EDI conversion software to ensure that it is structurally accurate based upon the agreed-upon EDI standards currently in place.

 Step 4: The data from the EDI document is either transmitted to a value-added network (VAN) via a secure communication protocol like SFTP, HTTPS, or AS2, which can then be built into the same validation software or another application, or it can be transmitted right to the client via a direct connection over similar protocols.

-Step 5: Direct EDI over AS2, for instance, creates a secure line between two different businesses, and companies can connect to trading partners without any document fees and gain real-time communication capabilities.
+Step 5: Direct EDI over AS2, for instance, creates a secure line between two different businesses, and enterprises can connect to trading partners without any document fees and gain real-time communication capabilities.
 The receiving party receives the file, verifies the credentials, authenticates the source, and decrypts the file so it can ingest the EDI doc right into its systems.
 It also sends back a message disposition notice (MDN) to acknowledge delivery.

 Another option, if perhaps a bit outdated, is to go through a VAN, which makes a determination how it should route the data and then either switches it to a different VAN that is used by the recipient or delivers it to the VAN mailbox (if the sender and receiver are using the same VAN service).
 The data has officially crossed over to the receiver, and it is the receiver’s responsibility and their VAN service.

 In today’s hyper-digital business world, most organizations that need to use EDI systems for their critical B2B transactions are actually already doing just that.
 But the businesses that are utilizing EDI integration to their fullest potential, are the ones who are truly reaping automation rewards through improved visibility over business partner transactions and the elimination of manual operations.